Mukumbura

-Mukumbura is a village in the Mt Darwin District, located in the Mashonaland Central Province of Zimbabwe, Southern Africa.
+Mukumbura is a village in the Mt Darwin District, located in the Mashonaland Central Province of Zimbabwe.

-Effects of War
+Effects of the Rhodesian Bush War

 Protection Villages

-Arising out of the war situation was the strategic resettlement of almost a quarter of a million African people in Rhodesia into protected/consolidated villages which dictated many aspects of people's lives.
+Because of the Rhodesian Bush War almost a quarter of a million African people in Rhodesia were strategically resettled into protected/consolidated villages which dictated many aspects of people's lives.
 This resettlement was called Operation Overload.
-By the end of 1974, multiple protected and consolidated villages were set up, and this included the Mukumbura Protected Village that had three closely knit fenced-on camps, holding around 4,300 people.
-Mukumbura was chosen as a prime exemplar and regarded as showpieces by the Government to show to journalists and other important visitors how the Government has implemented and maintained protection for its people.
+By the end of 1974, multiple protected and consolidated villages were set up, and this included the Mukumbura Protected Village, which had three closely knit fenced-on camps, holding around 4,300 people.
+Mukumbura was chosen as a prime exemplar and regarded as a showpiece by the government to show to journalists and other important visitors how the government has implemented and maintained protection for its people.
 Some of the local women were also trained by the administration as community workers in order to teach simple domestic skills to the women in these protected villages.

 Demographic

-As a consequence of the landmines and the danger that they present when encountered, many people are living in a constant fear that is breeding uncertainties in the future of those settled in the area.
-This safety issue that is impacting individuals, as well as prospects for development, is pushing residents to move and settle in safer places, such as Rushinga and Mutare communal areas, that are becoming increasingly densely populated due to this.
+As a consequence of the landmines and the danger they present, many people live in constant fear that is breeding uncertainties in the future of those settled in the area.
+This safety issue that is impacting individuals, as well as prospects for development, is pushing residents to move and settle in safer places, such as Rushinga and Mutare communal areas, which are becoming increasingly densely populated due to this.
 Naturally, Mukumbura has faced a growing underpopulation as a landmine-infested area.

 Geography

-The area of Mukumbura and characterised with a semi-arid climate with rainfall amounting to less than 650 mm.
-The low rainfall combined with the high temperatures (over 25 degrees Celsius) means that there is a limited amount of surface water resources even throughout normal seasons.
+Low rainfall combined with the high temperatures (over 25 degrees Celsius) means that there is a limited amount of surface water resources even throughout normal seasons.
 The land itself is primarily flat, locally dissected and stony.
-It contains the active floodplain of the Mukumbura river and the slightly higher situated fluvial terrace.
-The soil is mainly residual, well drained, shallow to moderately deep fine grained sandloams over brown to yellowish red sand.
+The soil is mainly residual, well-drained, shallow to moderately deep fine-grained sandloams over brown to yellowish-red sand.

 Economy

-As a remote and marginal area of Zimbabwe, it is evident that Mukumbura is categorised as "poverty stricken and limited in socio-economic growth”.
-Acting as the border crossing between Mozambique and Zimbabwe, women usually take advantage of their proximity to Mozambique to acquire second hand goods from Mozambique at a lower price and resell them in Zimbabwe at a higher price that then allows them to maximise profits.
-Regardless of being a poor community, they have been taught and appreciated the teaching of working talents.
-Men and women tend to undertake small businesses in order to sustain themselves at the very least in the current economic hardships of Zimbabwe.
+As a remote and marginal area of Zimbabwe, Mukumbura is categorised as "poverty-stricken and limited in socio-economic growth".
+Acting as the border crossing between Mozambique and Zimbabwe, women usually take advantage of their proximity to Mozambique to acquire secondhand goods from Mozambique at a lower price and resell them in Zimbabwe at a higher price that then allows them to maximise profits.
+Men and women undertake small businesses in order to sustain themselves in the current economic hardships of Zimbabwe.